Author.

 Speaker.

-Thomas Fellows is an author of personal growth books that seek to weave history, classic literature, popular music, movies, and psychology together to help you be more successful, make the world a better place, and help you develop a closer relationship with God.
+Thomas Fellows is an author of personal growth books that seek to weave history, classic literature, popular music, movies, and psychology together to help you be more successful, make the world a better place, and help you excel in whatever environment you're in.
 His books are meant to make you think not only outside of the box but nowhere near the box.

 There is no book out there today like Forget Self-Help, by Thomas Fellows.
 Through his use of literature, history, psychology, scripture and personal experiences, Fellows stresses the importance of living out the Golden Rule of Matthew 7:12 to live a fulfilling, joyful life.
 While there has been a myriad of self-help books that have come out in the last decade, Fellows contends that the best way to help yourself is to help others.
 From his life experiences in the computer software sales world to his ongoing struggle with clinical depression, Fellows deftly encourages the reader to think of their troubles in a different light, a light that puts the emphasis on others instead of oneself.